Hall of Fame

 The Honorees

-The Class of 2024 was inducted into the Oklahoma Hall of Fame in November.
-This year's Honorees represent the wide diversity of backgrounds and talents that makes Oklahoma's people unique.
+The Class of 2025 will be inducted into the Oklahoma Hall of Fame in November.
+This year's class of Honorees represent the wide diversity of backgrounds and talents that makes Oklahoma's people unique.
 Read more about this year's class below.

 How to nominate someone for the Oklahoma Hall of Fame